Babelscape/rebel/README.md

 ## spaCy

-You can also use REBEL with spaCy, allowing you to use our system with a seamless interface that tackles **full end-to-end relation extraction**.
+You can also use REBEL with spaCy (>=3.0), allowing you to use our system with a seamless interface that tackles **full end-to-end relation extraction**.
 To add REBEL as a custom component you will need the transformers library installed and:

 ```python